 People with sensitive stomachs may also experience heartburn or acid reflux if larger doses are consumed on an empty stomach.
 However, this side-effect can often be avoided by simply taking the quercetin in the middle of a meal instead of on an empty stomach.
 Some common sense in respect to the quercetin dosage you choose can go a long way to curbing negative quercetin side effects.

-Again, it is important to understand that Vitamin C and quercetin can work great together if taken in reasonable doses.
+Again, it is important to understand that Vitamin C and quercetin can work great together if taken in reasonable doses to avoid quercetin side-effects.
 With supplements such as quercetin health can and will improve in specific areas if leveraging the supplement properly.

 Taking A Quercetin Supplement